harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/oracle.rst

 MaxDelay
 ........

 The maximum delay in seconds between incoming calls providing exchange rate data.
-If the Exchange Rate Oracle receives no data for more than this period, the BTC Parachain enters an ``Error`` state with a ``ORACLE_OFFLINE`` error cause.
+If the Exchange Rate Oracle receives no data for more than this period, the BTC Bridge enters an ``Error`` state with a ``ORACLE_OFFLINE`` error cause.

 LastExchangeRateTime